codemonger-io/codemonger/zola/content/blog/0012-mapbox-collision-boxes/index.md

 }
 ```

-Then we can output a raw byte sequence by wrapping the output from our service function.
+Then we can output a raw byte sequence by wrapping the output from our service function with `RawBytes`.
-The following example outputs a string `abc` rather than a JSON array `[97, 98, 99]`:
+The following example outputs a raw string `abc` rather than a JSON array `[97, 98, 99]`:
 ```rust
 use lambda_runtime::{service_fn, LambdaEvent, Error, RawBytes};
 use serde_json::Value;